Healthy Diet Plans >> Ask a question >> Health Advice

 Diarrhea usually refers to the passing of frequent and loose stools or bowel movements.
 Mild diarrhea refers to a few watery stools, whereas severe diarrhea is characterized by many watery stools (about eight a day).

-Diarrhea is most often caused by either a viral or bacterial infection which spread through contaminated food or water.
-It could also be caused by overeating or a food allergy, but this will usually pass quickly.
-Even antibiotics in some children have been known to cause loose stools.
 Green stools or foul smelling bowel movements also indicate infection.
 When accompanied by vomiting and/or fever, the child needs to be checked for food poisoning, typhoid or other infections.
 The presence of blood or mucus in the stool is a cause for concern and means that your child needs immediate medical attention.

 Treatment of diarrhea will depend mainly on your child's age and the severity of the attack.
 However, of foremost concern is the possibility of dehydration, due to loss of fluids in the bowel movements.
 Therefore, you need to give your child plenty of fluids.